mattwalmsley/financial-modelling/quant-library/documentation/2_interest-rates.md

   - The charge levied to borrow money is called **interest**.
   - **Principal** is the amount of money borrowed in a loan.
   - The **interest rate** is the fraction of the principal of a loan that will be charged as interest per unit time.
-  - An **annual interest rate** is an interest rate for which the implicit time unit is 1 year.
+  - An **annual interest rate** is an interest rate for which the implicit time unit is one year.
 - Simple formula:
   - Principal _X_ at annual interest rate $r$
-  - Total 1 year interest is $rX$
+  - Total one year interest is $rX$
-  - Total debt after 1 year, assuming no payments and annual compounding, is $X + rX$
+  - Total debt after one year, assuming no payments and annual compounding, is $X + rX$
   - This can be written as $(1 + r)X$
 - Interest rates are determined by market activity.
   - Prices are negotiated between borrowers and lenders of money.